Making My College DecisionKate Gallop

 The experience gave me the confidence and interview skills to take risks in college I wouldn't have considered straight from high school, like auditioning as a singer for a student band and founding a women’s theatre group.
 My gap year was invariably a talking point during interviews senior year and beyond and the key factor in landing my first internships and jobs in marketing and fashion buying.
 Interviewing, facilitating, researching and presenting have been key aspects of my career ever since.

-Gap years need not be expensive, academically focused or organized by an official organization to be effective.
-For the most part my daughter paid her own way during her gap year, and learning to manage and value money was another crucial work/life experience.
+For the most part, my daughter paid her own way during her gap year; learning to manage and value money was another crucial work/life experience.
 Gap years also don’t need to happen before college.
 I know students who have taken gap years midway through college and others who took one or more gap years after graduation or even a couple of years into their working lives.
 None appear to have any regrets.
 On the contrary, all have similar tales to tell of how their gap years helped them fill resumés, get interviews and then have something to say that set them apart from the competition.
 Even their parents recognized the benefits in hindsight, although the idea of a break concerned them at the time.

 Looked at this way, taking some time off may be the best investment your son or daughter can make for their future career.
 Gaps can be that defining “road not taken” that inspires career direction or makes a job candidate stand out from the herd and have something different to say.
 They should not be something to fear — but to celebrate!